sarahmardjuki/rock-paper-scissors-exercise/README.md

 # Rock, Paper, Scissors!
-The following sections will provide setup instructions and command lines needed to run the program from scratch, before explaining each section of code.
+The following sections will provide setup instructions and command lines needed to run the program from scratch.

 Rock, Paper, Scissors is a classic game, and this Python script will allow you to play against a computer.
 Best of luck!